AssemblyScript/assemblyscript/.github/ISSUE_TEMPLATE.md

 <!--
  Thanks for submitting an issue to AssemblyScript!
-Please take a moment to review the contributing guidelines linked below, and confirm with an [x] 🙂 -->
+Please take a moment to review the contributing guidelines linked below 🙂

-⯈
-⯈
-⯈

-- [ ] I've read the contributing guidelines
+-->